ranvis/php-ext-cbor/README.md

 - `CBOR_TAG_SELF_DESCRIBE_DATA`

 Self-Described CBOR is CBOR data that has this tag for the data.
-This 3-byte binary string (so-called magic) can be used to distinguish CBOR from other data including Unicode text encodings.
+This 3-byte binary string (magic pattern) can be used to distinguish CBOR from other data including Unicode text encodings.
 This is useful if data loader need to identify the format by data itself.
 ```php
 $isCbor = str_starts_with($data, CBOR_TAG_SELF_DESCRIBE_DATA);
 ```